liamc1994/docs/docs/cc-SHOUTcast-FAQ.md

 ## How can I get listed on the SHOUTcast.com directory?

+> [IMPORTANT] SHOUTcast.com has stopped allowing new listings from older versions.
+Unfortunaly their latest version removes existing features and asks a monthly fee of 9 USD to add them back.
+We have decided to keep the older version since we do not want our clients to lose features they use and love.

 First of all we need to go to the admin interface of SHOUTcast itself.
 To do this go to Centova Cast and in the side bar you can find "Admin".
 ![](https://images.shoutca.st/fef0d8e-Schermafbeelding_2016-07-27_om_12.03.24.png)
 Now we're at the SHOUTcast DNAS status page.
 Up in the menu you can find "Stream Login".